Abdominal exercise: Abdominal exercises

 This image shows an abdominal exercise crunch using a stability ball.

-There are multiple ways to work on our abdominals but here are various abdominal exercises someone can do that are effective.
+There is a variety of no-equipment, and weighted core exercises available online.
+Setting a routine, or simply choosing one over the others (or accompanying the others) is a bit more elaborate than finding instructions, though --- since each exercise involves a specific sort of muscle, researching the mechanism of action is recommended for optimal effect.

-One of the most popular exercise is what is known as the abdominal crunch.
-It activates the four abdominal muscles because it flexes the spine while laying down with their feet on the ground while raising their upper body up and then back down.
-For those who are new to this exercise, it can help perform this exercise by crossing their arms and putting them crossed on their chest.
+The abdominal crunch, for example, is a very well-known exercise, made notorious by the popular belief that its usage leads to the build of visible "six-pack abs".
+A variant of it includes lying with feet laid flat on the ground, and raising one's body, which activates the all abdominal muscle sorts, and flexes the spine.
+Crossing one's arms over their chest may ease the exercise or reduce discomfort.

-Abdominal crunches are very popular due to the belief that they lead to visible "six-pack-abs".
-However, experts caution that overuse of crunch-based exercises can lead to injuries and less optimal function by putting undue stress on the lower back.
-Alternative exercises like dead-bugs and planks are often recommended that focus on spine stability, instead of repeated spinal movement.
+Experts caution that overuse of crunch-based exercises can lead to injuries and less optimal function by placing undue stress on the lower back.
+Alternative exercises, such as dead-bugs and planks, are often recommended, as they focus on spine stability, instead of repeated spinal movement.

-The abdominal plank is effective because it strengthens the trunk and the inner and outer obliques.
-This exercise is performed by lying facedown with legs straight and elbows bent at 90 degrees, then lifting the body so that weight is supported on the forearms and toes while the position is held.
+The abdominal plank strengthens the trunk and the obliques.
+This exercise requires one to lie facedown with their legs straight and their elbows bent at 90 degrees before rising.
+The weight must be supported on the forearms and toes while the position is held.